ChandraaShekar/AR-Video-Player/README.md

 I have used Python and OpenCV to create an AR based Video Player.

-My main intention was to write a program that would recognise an image from the webcam and play a relevant video in the place of the image.
+I have created a program that would recognise an image from the webcam and play a relevant video in the place of the image.

-Right now the program is able to detect an image from the webcam and play the relevant video in the place of the image.

 ## Problem: